mjl-/mox/README.md

 requires more configuration.

 After starting, you can access the admin web interface on internal IPs.

+# Future/development

+Mox has automated tests, including for interoperability with Postfix for SMTP.
+Mox is manually tested with email clients: Mozilla Thunderbird, mutt, iOS Mail, macOS Mail, Android Mail, Microsoft Outlook.
+Mox is also manually tested to interoperate with popular cloud providers: gmail.com, outlook.com, yahoo.com, proton.me.

+The code is heavily cross-referenced with the RFCs for readability/maintainability.

+## Roadmap

+- Strict vs lax mode, defaulting to lax when receiving from the internet, and strict when sending.
+- "developer server" mode, to easily launch a local SMTP/IMAP server to test your apps mail sending capabilities.
+- Rate limiting and spam detection for submitted/outgoing messages, to reduce impact when an account gets compromised.
+- Privilege separation, isolating parts of the application to more restricted sandbox (e.g. new unauthenticated connections).
+- DANE and DNSSEC.
+- Sending DMARC and TLS reports (currently only receiving).
+- OAUTH2 support, for single sign on.
+- Basic reverse proxy, so port 443 can be used for regular web serving too.
+- Using mox as backup MX.
+- ACME verification over HTTP (in addition to current tls-alpn01).
+- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages.
+- Old-style internationalization in messages.
+- Calendaring
+- Webmail

+There are many smaller improvements to make as well, search for "todo" in the code.

+## Not supported

+But perhaps in the future...

+- Sieve for filtering (for now see Rulesets in the account config)
+- HTTP-based API for sending messages and receiving delivery feedback
+- Functioning as SMTP relay
+- Forwarding (to an external address)
+- Autoresponders
+- POP3
+- Delivery to (unix) OS system users
+- PGP or S/MIME
+- Mailing list manager
+- Support for pluggable delivery mechanisms

 # FAQ - Frequently Asked Questions